Pawlo77/Pawlo77/README.md

 - **Python**: I have expertise in various Python libraries, including:
     - Data visualization: matplotlib and seaborn
     - Data manipulation: pandas and geopandas
-    - Numerical computing: numpy
+    - Numerical computing: numpy, scipy, pandas, tensorflow
     - Machine learning: tensorflow, pytorch, and sklearn (including tensorflow-datasets and optimization libraries)
-    - Web development: django and flask
+    - Web development: django, flask and fastapi
     - Web scraping: selenium and scrapy
     - Documentation: Sphinx
+    - Cloud developement: Snowpark
 - **Git**: I have experience using Git and GitHub, including creating CI/CD pipelines and automating Sphinx documentation deployment to GitHub Pages for project clarity.
-- **Bash** and **PowerShell**: Proficient in scripting and automation.
+- **Bash**
-- **SQL**: Skilled in working with relational databases and writing SQL queries.
+- **SQL**: Skilled in working with relational databases and writing SQL queries, I'm familliar with **PL-SQL**.
+I've used **DBT** to support large-scale ELT processes and advanced multi-sources queries.
 - **Docker** and **Kubernetes**: Familiar with containerization and container orchestration technologies.
-- **Java**: Familiar with object-oriented programming concepts, collections, and native Java GUI development.
-- **C++**: I have implemented popular algorithms (sorting, graph traversal, etc.) from scratch in C++, gaining an understanding of computational and space complexity in IT.
 - **CSS** and **HTML**: Proficient in creating responsive web designs, including Bootstrap framework.
 - **JavaScript**: Knowledgeable in JavaScript, including frameworks like React and Redux.
 - **R**: Proficient in data manipulation using R libraries, such as data.table and dplyr.
+- **Apache Airflow**: I'm proficient with developing DAGs and administration of this platform, as well as its deployment via local docker-compose or kubernetes cluster.
+- **Snowflake**: I have **Snow-Pro Core** certification and I've worked a lot with Snowflake as data plarform hosting both large scale hierarchical tables as well as maschine learning models.

 ## 📫 How to Reach Me:
 You can easily reach me via email, which you can find in my GitHub profile.
 Feel free to connect with me on LinkedIn!